We don't spend winter inactive. Each day from mid-November to early February, we train after school in order to ensure success for the spring season.

 What is Winter Conditioning?

 TJ Crew Winter Conditioning sessions take place at TJ each weekday after school from 4 PM to 6:15 PM.
+First day of winter training is currently scheduled for December 1st.
 At winter conditioning, rowers will learn to use ergometers (or "erg"s) indoor rowing machines meant to simulate rowing on the water.
 Attending Winter Conditioning is highly recommended but not required for novice rowers, since the technique developed on the erg carries over to rowing on the water.

 What forms do I need to submit?